 In Louisiana federal and state courts there are three basic requirements to file a class action suit: numerosity, commonality, and fairness to the class.
 To file a case in federal court, you need either diversity jurisdiction or an issue of federal law.
 Cases that cannot qualify for federal court jurisdiction, must be filed in state court.

 Article 591 of the Louisiana Code of Civil Procedure provides additional reasons why cases should be brought as a class action.
 These reasons address some of the potential legal problems caused from not filing certain cases as a class action.

 - Inconsistent or varying outcomes of similar cases.

 - Outcomes in some cases that would impact other people’s cases.

 - Need for injunctive relief or court order in favor of an entire class of people.

 - Need to have a case consolidated in a court so the case can be more easily managed.

 HOW CAN WE HELP?

 You may feel that you have been harmed by a corporation or been injured by a defective product.
 If this is the case, you should speak with a New Orleans class action attorney to discuss your rights.
 You may be entitled to compensation or other judicial relief.
-The attorneys at The MIC Firm are dedicated to assisting individuals who have been harmed or defrauded by others.
+The attorneys at My Insurance Case are dedicated to assisting individuals who have been harmed or defrauded by others.
 We offer free consultations and will investigate the circumstances of your claim for no charge.
 Our law firm takes cases on contingency.
 In other words, you will not owe us a fee unless we recover money for you.